ellis-ward/ellis-ward.github.io/_posts/allotment/2021-04-05-easterweekend2021.md

   <font size="2">

 We're definitely experimenting this weekend.
-The forecast shows negative temperatures at least 4 times within the next week, which would be fine if we had been patient... but we weren't... we planted 22 different types of seeds over 2 weeks ago in an unheated greenhouse. <br>
+The forecast shows negative temperatures at least 4 times within the next week, which would be fine if we had been patient... but we weren't... we planted 22 different types of seeds over 2 weeks ago in an unheated greenhouse. <br><br>
-Why not?!<br>
+Why not?!<br><br>
-Well that's what we told ourselves back in March, knowing we could still get frosts in the middle of the UK up until the end of April for definite, but hoping that we wouldn't, of course.
-We're now expecting negative 1 to 2 degrees celcius and are unsure what to do. <br><br>
+Well that's what we told ourselves back in March, knowing we could still get frosts in the middle of the UK up until the end of April for definite, but hoping that we wouldn't, of course. <br>We're now expecting negative 1 to 2 degrees celcius and are unsure what to do. <br><br>

 <div class="text-center">